MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/receivables-how-reconcile-payments-auto-application.md

 On journal lines where a payment has been applied automatically to one or more open entries, the **Match Confidence** field has a value of **Low**, **Medium**, or **High** to indicate the quality of the data matching that the suggested payment application is based on.

 Some payment applications require your review as defined by the used matching rule, such as lines with **Low** match confidence.
 Other lines require your review and manual change because there is a value in the **Difference** field.
 To review one or more payment applications, choose the **Lines to Review** or **Lines with Difference** field at the bottom.
-The **Payment Application Review** page opens showing all relevant information about the customer or vendor that the payment is applied to, the matching details, and actions to process the line, such as the **Accept Application** action.
+The **Payment Application Review** page opens showing all relevant information about the customer or supplier that the payment is applied to, the matching details, and actions to process the line, such as the **Accept Application** action.
 (See steps 7 and 8 below.)

 For each journal line on the **Payment Reconciliation Journal** page, you can open the **Payment Application** page to see all candidate open entries for the payment and view detailed information for each entry about the data matching that a payment application is based on.
 Here, you can manually apply payments or reapply payments that were applied automatically to a wrong entry.
 (See step 10 below.)
 For more information, see [Review or Apply Payments After Automatic Application](receivables-how-review-apply-payments-auto-application.md).